Rachnera/tls-experiments/README.md

 ## Test the experimental combat features

-Drop the following files after `Bust Config`, in that order:
+Add the following scripts, in that order:
 - Rachnera Battle Bust
 - Battle Bust Config

-Can be disabled independantly of the other features, by removing these two scripts and deleting the `Graphics/Pictures/battle` folder.
+This feature is (now) fully indepent of the other ones, and can be disabled safely on its own by removing these two scripts and deleting the `Graphics/Pictures/battle` folder.

 ## Credits